kaascevich/Haven/src/content/blog/the-imac.md

 ------

 [^1]: Why?
 I dunno.
 I guess I just really wanted a really old, really useless iMac.
-[^2]: I can't possibly be the only one who actually pronounces that as "mac oh-ess _ex_"... "mac oh-ess _ten_ ten point three panther" just sounds fundamentally wrong.
+[^2]: I can't possibly be the only one who actually pronounces that as "mac oh-ess _ex_"... "mac oh-ess ten point three panther" just sounds fundamentally wrong.
 [^3]: Yes, I connected this thing to the internet.
 This was 2 years ago, I was naïve back then.
 Don't judge me.